 The search should pull up only that record.
 Now, you have your create list list started.
-With each analyzed title you check in, go to the create list window (it should stay open) and select the Add icon.
+This allows you to double-click on the list and open it.For each subsequent analyzed title you checked in and need to add, go to the create list window (it should stay open) and select the Add icon.

-Run a search for the title you just added (copy and pasting works well).
+Run a search for the title you just added (copy and pasting the bib record number works well).